 Maintaining a growth mindset is the key to a fulfilling life.
 It turns out it's also the secret to a more satisfying relationship.

 To avoid distance and conflict in your relationship, consider how you can evolve as a couple.
-Having a shared vision will strengthen your connection.
+Having a shared vision will strengthen your connection and help manifest what you want in life.
 It will also keep you motivated during hard times.

 Growing together is a wonderful way to keep things exciting.
 So try out new things together.
 Learn skills like cooking to enhance the quality of your relationship and your daily lives.

 Healthy growth also means embracing the fact that you might need professional help from time to time.
 When things feel shaky, don't hesitate to see a relationship coach or a couples therapist.

 Your individual goals are just as important as your couple goals.
 Neglecting them could result in a toxic relationship.
 A relationship should never stifle you; it should give you the confidence to explore who you are.